thruthesky/centerx/README.md

 ## Host setting

-- To work with real domain, add a fake domain on `hosts` file and add a domain that begins with `local.`.
+- To work with real domain(for example, `itsuda50.com`), add a fake domain like `local.itsuda50.com` on `hosts` file to develop with a real(fake) domain.
+  - So, when you access `www.itsuda50.com` it goes to real domain.
+And `local.itsuda50.com` goes local host.

 ```text
 127.0.0.1       local.itsuda50.com